-The cause of PPD is unclear.
-The cause may be related to sudden hormonal changes during and after delivery.
+The exact cause is not known.
+It may be due to sudden hormonal changes during and after delivery.

 ACOG Committee Opinion No. 650: physical activity and exercise during pregnancy and the postpartum period.
 Obstet Gynecol.
 2015;126(6):e135-e142.
 Reaffirmed 2017.

 Postpartum depression.
 The American College of Obstetricians and Gynecologists website.
 Available at: https://www.acog.org/Patients/FAQs/Postpartum-Depression.
-Updated December 2013.
-Accessed August 28, 2018.
+Accessed November 17, 2020.